 Supporting health transformation

-At the University Hospital Foundation, we are dedicated to elevating the standard of care for two of the body’s most crucial organs: the brain and the heart.
-Our mission is to ignite research, foster innovation and champion clinical excellence, all while transforming the prevention, diagnosis and treatment of conditions such as Alzheimer’s, diabetes and cardiac diseases.
-This holistic approach celebrates the vital connection between head and heart health, affecting the lives of millions of Canadians.
+At the University Hospital Foundation, we are dedicated to advancing care for two of the body’s most vital systems: the brain and the heart.
+Our mission is to fuel research, foster innovation and champion clinical excellence — transforming how we prevent, diagnose and treat conditions such as Alzheimer’s disease, stroke, heart failure and diabetes.

 1 in 3 Canadians will experience a brain disorder during their lifetime.